dot-home/gitcmd-abbrev/README.md

   - With no arguments, fetch from `remotes.default` or, if that's not set, all remotes.
 Then show the current status of the working copy (as `git status -bs`).
+  - With any argument that's a path to a directory containing a .git/ subdirectory, assume all args are paths to repos to be fetched as above or paths to be ignored.
+The user is informed for each one whether it's being feched or ignored.
-  - With arguments, as `git remote`.
+  - With arguments, as `git fetch`.
 - `pull`: As `git pull --ff-only`.
 (This keeps you from accidentally getting stuck in a complicated merge.)
 - `push`: As `git push`, but does not accept the `-f`/`--force` options.